Xilinx/fpga24_routing_contest/docs/FAQ.md

 ### Can we use existing routers (i.e., VPR Pathfinder) as a starting point or should the team build a custom router from scratch.

-Yes, any existing solutions or solutions built from scratch and/or modified are welcome.
+Yes, any existing solutions or solutions built from scratch and/or derived from prior work are welcome.

 ### How are we going to be evaluated and ranked against other contestants?